 Take photos of a great variety of subjects under all sorts of lighting conditions.
 Push yourself to the limits and get comfortable with being uncomfortable if you want to grow.

 Shooting in a studio day in and day out may ultimately be your style of choice but those who climb mountains, sit up at night, go to foreign countries and capture a variety of subjects usually produce the “wow” photos.
 Travelling the world taking photos and writing a blog about it seems a pretty good life to me.
-But there again so does studio work (what I do a lot of) – it all depends what floats your boat.
+But there again so does studio work (what I do a lot of) – it all depends on what floats your boat.

 Do you have to be great – absolutely not.
 If you continually criticise your work you will never produce anything that meets your strict requirements. however you will know you are good enough when you criticise the most.
 Look back on previous photos and see how far you have come.